helmut-hoffer-von-ankershoffen/ceil/README.md

   * Loadbalancer: MetaLB
   * Deployments: helm
   * Monitoring and Dashboarding: prometheus, grafana
-  * Traffic lights: kubewatch, Python, Flask, PiTraffic, RPi.GPIO

 ## Install this repository

 1) Fork this repository and clone to your workstation
 2) Walk all files with suffix `.tpl`, create a copy in the same directory without said suffix and enter specifics where invited by capital letters

-## Provision RPIs
+## Provision Mini PCs

-1) Prepare you workstation by installing Ansible, kubectl, helm etc. using homebrew: `make prepare-mac`
-2) Pull the hypriot image (which is not stored  in GitHub): `make pull-image`
-3) Flash RPIs (insert SD cards in your workstation): `make {router,one,two,three,four}-provision`
-4) Insert SD cards into slots of respective RPIs
-5) Insert thumb drives into USB ports of RPIs
-6) Start RPIs by plugging in the USB charger
+1) Manual provisioning by installing Debian Stretch from ISO on USB thumbs

 ## Setup router

-1) Make a DHCP reservation for `ceil-router` on your home or company WiFi router with IP address `192.168.0.100` -  it will register as `ceil-router` at your WiFi router
+1) Make a DHCP reservation for `max-router` on your home or company WiFi router with IP address `192.168.0.111` -  it will register as `max-one` at your WiFi router
-2) Set up a static route to the k8s subnet `11.0.0.0` with `192.168.0.100` as gateway in your company or home wifi router - if this is not achievable use `make workstation-route-add` to add a route on your workstation.
+2) Set up a static route to the k8s subnet `12.0.0.0` with `192.168.0.111` as gateway in your company or home wifi router - if this is not achievable use `make workstation-route-add` to add a route on your workstation.
-3) Reboot `ceil-router` to pickup its IP address via `make router-reboot` - it will register via ZeroConf/Avahi on your workstation as `ceil-router.local`
+3) Reboot `max-one` to pickup its IP address via `make router-reboot` - it will register via ZeroConf/Avahi on your workstation as `max-one.local`
 4) Check via `make router-check-ip` if the IP address has been picked up
 5) Setup networking services on router using `make router-setup`
-6) Add `192.168.0.100` as the first nameserver for the (WiFi) connection of your workstation using system settings
+6) Add `192.168.0.111` as the second nameserver for the (WiFi) connection of your workstation using system settings
-7) Wait for 1 minute than check if the k8s nodes (`ceil-{one,two,three,four}.dev`) have picked up their designated IP addresses from the router in the range `11.0.0.101` to `11.0.0.104`:  `make k8s-check-ip`
+7) Wait for 1 minute than check if the k8s nodes (`max-{one,two,three}.dev`) have picked up their designated IP addresses from the router in the range `12.0.0.101` to `12.0.0.103`:  `make k8s-check-ip`

 Notes:
 - Danger: wipes thumb drive in router
-- It might take some time until the Zeroconf/Avahi distributed the name `ceil-router.local` in your network.
+- It might take some time until the Zeroconf/Avahi distributed the name `max-router.local` in your network.
 You can check by ssh'ing into the router via `make router-ssh`
-- The router will manage / route to the subnet `11.0.0.[0-128]` (`11/25`) the K8S nodes will life in and act as their DHCP and DNS server
+- The router will manage / route to the subnet `12.0.0.[0-128]` (`12/25`) the K8S nodes will life in and act as their DHCP and DNS server
-- Furthermore the router acts as an OpenVPN server and updates the IP address of `vpn.ceil.pro` via DDNS
+- Furthermore the router acts as an OpenVPN server and updates the IP address of `vpn.max.pro` via DDNS
 - After setting up the router wait for a minute to check if the k8s nodes have picked up the designated IPs using `make k8s-check-ip`
-- After the k8s nodes picked up their IP addresses you can ssh into them using `make {one,two,three,four}-ssh`
+- After the k8s nodes picked up their IP addresses you can ssh into them using `make {one,two,three}-ssh`
-- If on your workstation `nslookup ceil-{one,two,three.four}.dev` works but `ping ceil-{one,two,three.four}.dev` does not, reestablish the (WiFi) connection of your workstation
+- If on your workstation `nslookup max-{one,two,three}.dev` works but `ping max-{one,two,three}.dev` does not, reestablish the (WiFi) connection of your workstation
 - If you want to play with the traffic lights mounted on top of the router: `make router-traffic`
 - The last step of the router setup is building [PiWatch](https://github.com/helmuthva/piwatch) which takes ca. 15 minutes for the 1st build
 - Last but not least the router provides a docker registry mirror and private docker registry consumed by the K8S nodes